swingbit/mergeGitRepos/README.md

 # mergeGitRepos

-`mergeGitRepos` is a simple Python script to merge several Git repositories into one.
+`mergeGitRepos` is a simple Python script to merge several Git repositories into one, preserving history and mapping branches.

 ## Features
 - Simple Yaml configuration